Atomic-Germ/mcp-lubrication/API.md

 ---

 ### List Friction Points

 **GET** `/v1/friction-points`

-- **Description:** Retrieve a list of all logged friction points, with optional filters.
+- **Description:** Retrieve a list of all logged friction points, with optional filters and pagination.
 - **Query Parameters:**
   - `status` ("open", "resolved", "all")
   - `tag` (string)